jcw780/lithium/common/src/main/java/net/caffeinemc/mods/lithium/mixin/block/hopper/README.md

 # Lithium Hopper Optimizations
-This document is outdated and needs to be updated.
 ## Assumptions made about other inventories

-(likely incomplete)
-Inventories that implement restrictions for hopper item insertion do not depend on the size of the inserted stack.
+- Some inventories (like ChiseledBookshelfBlockEntity) require stack size 1 for insertion tests.
+  These inventories implement `LithiumTransferConditionInventory.lithium$itemInsertionTestRequiresStackSize1()` to signal this requirement, and Lithium creates a size-1 copy for testing in these cases.
-Hoppers always transfer a single item, inventories do not reject a stack if they are able to receive a single item from the stack (the receiving inventory slot is not filled to its limit and the item type is correct).
-This allows lithium to avoid creating a copy of the transferred item stack when the transfer is going to fail.
+- Hoppers always transfer a single item.
+For most inventories, the insertion test does not depend on the stack size (the receiving inventory slot is not filled to its limit and the item type is correct).
+This allows Lithium to avoid creating a copy of the transferred item stack when testing if the transfer would succeed, except for special inventories that explicitly require size-1 testing (see above).

 ## Inventory Stack List

-LithiumStackList replaces the inventory stack lists.
-It keeps an inventory content modification counter and caches the signal strength until the inventory content is modified.
+LithiumStackList replaces the inventory stack lists (NonNullList).
+It keeps an inventory content modification counter, empty and full slot counts, and caches the signal strength until the inventory content is modified.

 ## Lithium Inventory